stvflowers/discord_rep_bot/README.md

 $ go build bot.go
 ```

-In the same location that the bot's binary executalble is,
+In the same location that the bot's binary executable is,
 ensure that you create a plaintext file for the bot's
-databse called database.txt:
+database called database.txt.
+Example:
 ```
+$ cd BOT_BINARY_DIRECTORY
 $ touch database.txt
 ```